myudelson/hmm-scalable/readme.txt

      specify observation for which metrics to be reported, list it after ','.
      For example '-m 0', '-m 1' (by default, observation 1 is assumed), '-m 1,2' (compute metrics for observation 2).
 Incompatible with '-v' option.
--v : cross-validation folds, stratification, target state to validate
+-v : cross-validation folds, stratification, and target state to validate
      against, folds input/output file, default 0 (no cross-validation), examples '-v 5,i,2' - 5 fold, item-stratified c.-v., predict state 2,
      '-v 10' - 10-fold subject-stratified c.-v. predict state 1 by default,